-The Czar's Daughter (1940) - Sweeping epic about Anastasia and her struggle for survival after the murder of her family.
+The Czar's Daughter (1940) - Sweeping epic about Anastasia and her struggle for survival after the killing of her family.

 I'm On Your Left (1941) - First film to utilize the Manka Bros.
 Stereophonic Sound System.